devJSQ/deque-project/README.md

 ### Problem

-Create a `deque` class using an `array` approach.
+Store the order number using deque data structure.

 ### Implementation

-Write the implementation of the `Deque` class, to store the order number on the drive-through restaurant line.
+Write the implementation of the `Deque` class, to store the order number.

 > The order number is `Integer` type.